CNAChino/call-event-service/README.md

 * Longtitude

 This service is a prototype to integrate the following technologies:
-1. Spring Boot - for running and application config.
+1. Spring Boot - for running the application and application configuration.
 2. gRPC - RPC protocol framework
 3. Docker - run the application in a container and use docker networking
 4. NGINX - load balancer